bdore/Getting-and-Cleaning-Data-Project/CodeBook.md

 To create "average.txt", a list of unique subjects and activities was created from a dataset ("extracted_set" in run_analysis.R) that contained all observations of measurements that calculated means and standard deviations in the training and test datasets.

 The "extracted_set" dataset was then filtered by all the observations of a subject given an activity.
 The mean for each measurement in the filtered dataset was calculated.
-The result of this was one observation with 68 variables: subject, activity and 66 measurements.
+The result of this was one observation with 68 variables: subject, activity and 66 measurements means.
 This observation was then inserted in a data frame.
 This process was run for all subjects and their activities.

 ## List of variables in average.txt